ds3-nyu-archive/museum-data-sovereignty/README.md

 Parses HTML to return URLs of interest.

 #### json keys.ipynb
-Loads sample notices via Federal Register API and explores metadata keys
+Loads sample notices via Federal Register API and explores metadata keys.

 ## Results and Findings

 #### NAGPRA Database Schema.pdf
-Map of NAGPRA databases
+Map of NAGPRA databases.

 #### NAGPRA Database Constellation.key
-Slidedeck with information on NAGPRA databases
+Slidedeck with information on NAGPRA databases.

 #### Repeated_Values_Report.pdf
 Report on unexpected text recycling in Notices of Inventory Completion and Notices of Intent to Repatriate.